kitspace/1clickBOM/README.md

 module, e.g.  Farnell, with `Test('Farnell')`

-Most of the tests are functional tests that require interaction with the various retailer sites and they make a lot of network requests to test across all the different possible locations.
+Most of the tests are functional tests that require interaction with the various distributor sites and they make a lot of network requests to test across all the different possible locations.
 Sometimes they will fail because they are not an accurate representation of actual extension use.
 If a test fails or doesn't complete, run it again before investigating.
 Try and re-create the